MozillaReality/FirefoxReality/README.md

 # Firefox Reality

+Note: Mozilla is no longer maintaining Firefox Reality.
+A fork of this repo is now maintained by Igalia and can be found here [https://github.com/Igalia/wolvic]

 The goal of the Firefox Reality project is to create a full-featured browser exclusively for *standalone* AR and VR headsets.

 You can find us in [#fxr:mozilla.org on the Matrix](https://chat.mozilla.org/#/room/#fxr:mozilla.org) ([Instructions for joining](https://wiki.mozilla.org/Matrix)), Twitter [@MozillaReality](https://twitter.com/mozillareality), and at [mixedreality@mozilla.com](mailto:mixedreality@mozilla.com).